mihirchronicles/themihirchronicles.github.io/src/content/notes/on-selective-skepticism.md

 Embrace reality and seek to improve it.
 This can be done by keeping our minds open to a variety of possibilities.
 A narrow-minded person will refuse to consider alternatives because they do not meet prejudiced assumptions.
 An open-minded person will seek all possible alternatives and relevant information.

 Being a permanent skeptic, naive optimist, or narrow-minded will cloud our observations.
 So what shall we do?
 Do what scientists do: _strive for objectivity_.
 Scientists try to describe the world as it is, not as they want it to be.
-Slective skeptics will seek to answer _whys_ and _hows_ questions by using method of scientific integrity.
+Selective skeptics will seek to answer _whys_ and _hows_ questions by using method of scientific integrity.

 A sound reasoning can eliminate all prejudices by deploying selective skepticism in necessary situations.